-Continuing Students may sign up for the Spring 2014 Payment Plan beginning November 4, 2013.
-New, Re-admit and Transfer Students may sign up after registering for Spring classes.
+Continuing Students may sign up for the Fall 2014 Payment Plan beginning July 1, 2014.
+New, Re-admit and Transfer Students may sign up after registering for Fall classes.

 View Payment Plan FAQs